Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Empirical study

-Empirical results show a smaller error when forecasting was carried out through the model including the pre-market futures volatility.
-Figure~\ref{Fig:predict} shows that the prediction with futures volatility as a predictor variable improve the RMSRE using any pre-market time interval $[t_n-T, t_n]$ where $t_n-T$ is represented by the values on the $x$-axis.
-In the figure, the dots present $ \mathrm{RMSRE}_f(T)$ and the solid line is the $\mathrm{RMSRE}_s$, which does depend on $T$.
-The data used for forecasting ranges from 2018 to 2019 and the training for each linear model at $n$-th day uses previous 400 data and includes from 2016.
-The figure also shows that the pre-market futures volatility, measured right before the market opening, reduces the error more.
+The empirical results show a smaller error when forecasting is performed using a model that includes the pre-market futures volatility.
+Figure~\ref{Fig:predict} illustrates that the prediction with futures volatility as a predictor variable improves the RMSRE using any pre-market time interval $[t_n-T, t_n]$ where $t_n-T$ is represented by the values on the $x$-axis.
+In the figure, the dots represent the $\mathrm{RMSRE}_f(T)$ and the solid line represents the $\mathrm{RMSRE}_s$, which does not depend on $T$.
+The data used for forecasting spans the years 2018 to 2019, and the training for each linear model on the $n$-th day utilizes the previous 400 data points, starting from 2016.
+The figure also indicates that pre-market futures volatility, measured just before the market opens, further reduces the error.